subha-idk/commclassroomOP/README.md

 - Anirudh Sharma finds the Community Classroom initiative really great!
 - suvodip patra says that this community is very helpfull.
   -ok thank you
+  -this couse help me to understand git very clearly